 Alps - Day 20 : Racing the Rhine

-In the morning we were happy when it became light out.
-It was freezing though.
+In the morning, we were happy when it the sun rose, it was freezing.
 The combination of little sleep and being cold all night hadn't been good for our legs.
-Again a nice breakfast of 25% rye bread and, this time, honey.
+Again an excellent breakfast of 25% rye bread and, this time, honey.

 We had gotten up very early.
 There was no point in laying in our cold and wet bivy bags any longer.
-Around 8 we were already cycling.
-The first 80 km went smoothly, it was just one straight road leading north.
-Around 11 we stopped to eat, by then we had already cycled 70 km.
-Yesterday we had only done 40 km around noon so today we should be able to cover a lot of ground.
+Around 8 o'clock, we were already on our bikes.
+The first 80 km went smoothly, just one straight road leading north.
+Around 11, we stopped to eat, by then we had already cycled 70 km.
+The day before, we had only cycled 40 km around noon, so today we expected to cover much ground.

 We continued along the large road until a cycling path appeared on our left.
-The road went uphill but the bicycle path stayed at the same elevation.
+The road went uphill, but the bicycle path stayed at the same elevation.
 After the hill I looked back.
-Due to the stupid bicycle path we had missed an exit.
+Due to the stupid bicycle path, we missed an exit.
 It was on top of the hill and invisible from the bicycle path.
-There were of course no signs.
+There were, of course, no signs.

-Half an hour later we cycled into a village.
+Half an hour later, we cycled into a village.
 A car passed us with the passengers hanging out of the window.
 The man called something 'bla bla bicycle path' and pointed to the path next to the main road.
-Yeah, if we cycle there we definitely would get lost.
-We would prefer to be home by tomorrow evening.
-Two minutes later the same car drove by again and the people were again shouting 'bicycle path'.
-We didn't care, the bicycle paths in Germany are so horrible and unclear that we refuse to follow them any more.
-Everytime the bicycle paths were much longer than indicated and it was a total surprise were we would end up.
+Yeah, if we cycled there, we definitely would get lost.
+We preferred to be home the following day.
+Two minutes later, the same car drove by again, and the people again shouted 'bicycle path'.
+We didn't care, the bicycle paths in Germany are so horrible and unclear that we refuse to follow them anymore.
+Every time the bicycle paths were much longer than indicated, and it was a total surprise where we would end up.

 We had gotten lost in Bad Kreuznach during our Black Forest trip.
 Due to our experience and asking for directions it went much better this time.
-In Bingen we reached the Rhine again.
+We reached the Rhine again in Bingen.
 By then we had cycled 100 km.
 We went pretty fast, around 25 km/h on average.
-Three hours later we reached Konstanz.
-Around 4 we reached the castle that we had photographed at the end of our second day out of the Black Forest.
+Three hours later, we reached Konstanz.
+Around four, we reached the castle we had photographed at the end of our second day out of the Black Forest.
 That meant that we were already well ahead of that schedule.
 We found a bench to sit down and rest a bit.

 An orange from South-Africa

-Bram had a theory that oranges get better the farther south you are.
+Bram had a theory that oranges get better the further south you are.
 That theory seemed to hold up.
-In Germany and Belgium we had small and very sour oranges that were hard to peel.
-In the south of France we had big oranges that were juicy and full of flavor, they were also easy to peel.
+In Germany and Belgium, we had small and very sour oranges that were hard to peel.
+In the south of France, we had big oranges that were juicy and flavorful.
+They were also easy to peel.
 This one from South Africa was even better.
-My conclusion was that oranges from the south pole had to be the best.
+I concluded that oranges from the south pole had to be the best.

-Along the Rhine we passed many people who were on cycling vacation.
-When we were eating even two girls passed.
+Along the Rhine, we passed many people on a cycling vacation.
+When we were eating there were even two girls who passed.
 I only saw them from the rear.
-Bram said the were very good looking.
+Bram said they were good looking.
 He quickly got his camera, but unfortunately they had already passed around the corner.

 That's where they just rode

-When we got to Koblenz we had already been following the Rhine for a long time.
+We had already been following the Rhine for a long time when we got to Koblenz.
 The last time it had taken us 1,5 hours to find the right road there.
 This time we could follow the bicycle path to Andernach, or so we thought.
 Along the Rhine people were constructing a fun fair.
-Exactly when we passed by they decided to test the sound equipment.
-On maximum volume we heard "pa pa pa pada pa pada pa pada EACH MORNING I GET UP I DIE A LITTLE, CAN BARELY STAND ON MY FEET, TAKE A LOOK IN THE MIRROR AND CRY .....
-SOMEBODY, SOMEBODY CAN ANYBODY FIND ME SOMEBODY TO LOVE?"
+Exactly when we passed by, they decided to test the sound equipment.
+On maximum volume, we heard "pa pa pa pada pa pada pa pada EACH MORNING I GET UP I DIE A LITTLE, CAN BARELY STAND ON MY FEET, TAKE A LOOK IN THE MIRROR AND CRY .....
+SOMEBODY, SOMEBODY, CAN ANYBODY FIND ME SOMEBODY TO LOVE?"
 That was pretty cool after hardly hearing any music the entire vacation.
-Half a kilometer further we stilled heard it.
+Half a kilometer further, we still heard it.

-A few kilometers later the bicycle path was closed off and we again lost directions.
+A few kilometers later, the bicycle path was closed, and we again lost directions.
 We searched for the correct route on our own.
-At a bridge we relived the drama of last time.
-On our other trip we ended up there at least ten times.
+At a bridge, we relived the drama of our Black Forest trip.
+Back then, we had ended up at that bridge at least ten times while trying t find a way out of the city.
 Only the west side of the ridge had a bicycle path, but it was impossible to get there.
 There was also a bicycle path to Andernach.
 However, it didn't run over the bridge, while Andernach lay clearly on the other side of the river.
 I was so focused on searching the right roads that I bumped into a pole and broke my luggage rack.
-Fortunately I was able to fix it the next day.
+Fortunately, I was able to fix it the next day.

 Just before Sinzig was a railroad overpass.
-When we arrived the barriers closed.
+The barriers closed when we arrived.
 Bram really needed to pee and told me he would go in the bushes on the other side, as soon as the train had passed.
 The first train passed.
 The barriers remained closed.
 Half a minute later, a train from the left.
 The barriers remained closed.
 A third train came from the ride, filled with cars.
 The fourth train came from the left, a very long freight train.
 According to my pedometer the barriers had been closed for over 5 minutes.
-After a few more minutes a fifth train passed, that was the last one.
-The barriers opened and Bram dove into the bushes.
+After a few more minutes, a fifth train passed.
+That was the last one.
+The barriers opened, and Bram dove into the bushes.

 It was again time for wild camping.
-We continued until 20:30 and found a quiet field on top of a hill.
-For diner we had cold sausages and a piece of chocolate.
+We continued until 20:30 and found a quiet field atop a hill.
+For dinner, we had cold sausages and a piece of chocolate.
 This place was much better than the one last night.
 When we were lying in our bivy bags we could see the stars, it was a clear night.
 This was even better than sleeping in a hotel, despite everything being wet and the smell.